 Last week, The development team at TSplus announced a new release of TSplus Advanced Security, the RDS Server Security Multi-tool.
 Advanced Security 4.4 comes with a great new feature to counteract compatibility issues with antivirus: its own built-in firewall!
 Read on to learn why this is a big step forward in Remote Desktop Security.

-TSplus Advanced Security is a unique tool on its own, offering up to seven powerful security features to make sure servers, data and users stay protected when using TSplus.
+TSplus Advanced Security is a unique tool on its own, offering up to seven powerful security features to make sure servers, data and users stay protected when using TSplus security.
 No other tool on the market offers this level of protection for this specific connection type.